Skip to content

 # '3.1'

-__init__(self, url, token=None, threading=False, strict_filters=False) special
+__init__(self, url, token=None, threading=False, strict_filters=False, extensions=None) special

 Initialize the API client.